ONSdigital/SDG_11.2.1/README.md

 # Project: Analysis_SDG_11.2.1

-This is project to build a data pipeline to analyse data for the UN Sustainable Development Goal 11.2.1
+This is project to build a data pipeline to analyse data for the UN Sustainable Development Goal indicator 11.2.1, which is part of goal 11:

+> "Make cities and human settlements inclusive, safe, resilient and sustainable"

+By asessing geographical and census data with data on public transport access points (stops and stations), an assessment can be made about the degree of acessability individuals in the population have to public transport.

-## Description of 11.2
+## Description of Target 11.2
 By 2030, provide access to safe, affordable, accessible and sustainable transport systems for all, improving road safety, notably by expanding public transport, with special attention to the needs of those in vulnerable situations, women, children, persons with disabilities and older persons